deepsense-ai/create-ragbits-app/README.md

 - **rag**: Basic RAG (Retrieval Augmented Generation) application

 ## Creating Custom Templates

-You can create custom templates using the `create-ragbits-template` command.

 Templates are stored in the `templates/` directory.
 Each template consists of: